dakujem/oliva-tree/doc/nodes.md

 $node->title = 'item one';
 $child = $node->addChild(new Node(['title' => 'first child of one']));
 ```
-> Note: using array as data for a `Node` class instance is a little cumbersome (see caveats of using `Node`).
+> Note: using array as data for a `Node` class instance may be a little cumbersome (see [caveats of using `Node`](caveats.md)).
 The class is best fitted for using objects as the data.

 **TODO: test scalar data type operations like +, - ...

 ----
-TODO !
+TODO ! doplnit do ostatnych
 |Reference|Full class name|File|Docs|
 |:---|:---|:---|:---|
 |`INode` | `Oliva\Utils\Tree\Node\INode` | [src/Node/INode.php](../src/Node/INode.php) ||